vaterlaus/django_cassandra_backend/README.txt

 (e.g. programmatic creation/deletion of keyspaces & column families, secondary index support) that are useful for the Django database backend, so I targeted that instead of 0.6.
 Unfortunately, the Cassandra Thrift API changed between 0.6 and 0.7, so the two version are incompatible.
-I'm using the beta3 version of 0.7.
+I'm using the final release of 0.7.0.
 That's the only version I've tested against, so no promises if you try it with a different version.